tarantool/doc/doc/how-to/sql/sql_tutorial.rst

 Create another constraint that there must not be any rows in ``table1`` containing values that do not appear in ``table5``.
 This was impossible during the ``table1`` creation because at that time ``table5`` did not exist.
-You can add constraints to existing tables withthe ``ALTER TABLE`` statement.
+You can add constraints to existing tables with the ``ALTER TABLE`` statement.

 .. code-block:: sql